SubhashChamara/tesla.com-clone-project/README.md

 - Utilized the latest HTML5 semantic tags for structuring the web pages.
 - Implemented CSS3 to style the web pages, ensuring a modern and visually appealing design.
-- Developed responsive layouts using media queries and flexbox/grid systems for optimal viewing across devices.
+- Developed layouts using media queries and flexbox/grid systems.
-- Incorporated CSS animations and transitions to enhance user interaction and create a dynamic experience.
 - Applied accessibility best practices to ensure the website is usable by a wide range of users.
 - Followed coding standards and naming conventions for clean and maintainable code.